baobabsoluciones/hackathonbaobab2021/README.md

 These are the steps to add a solver and make it compatible with the command line and the python functions:

 1. Add a file inside the `hackathonbaobab2021/solver` directory with a subclass of `hackathonbaobab2021.core.experiment.Experiment` that implements, at least, the `solve()` method *with the same argument and argument names*.
-1. Your `solve` method needs to return a dictionary with the following format `dict(status=INTEGER, status_sol=INTEGER)`.
+2. Your `solve` method needs to return a dictionary with the following format `dict(status=INTEGER, status_sol=INTEGER)`.
 The codes for the status and solution status are taken from `cornflow_client.constants`.
-1. Your `solve` method also needs to store the best solution found in `self.solution`.
+3. Your `solve` method also needs to store the best solution found in `self.solution`.
 It needs to be an instance of the `Solution` object.
-1. Edit the `hackathonbaobab2021/solver/__init__.py` to import your solver and edit the `hackathonbaobab2021.SportsScheduling.solvers` property by giving your solver a name.
+4. Edit the `hackathonbaobab2021/solver/__init__.py` to import your solver and edit the `hackathonbaobab2021.SportsScheduling.solvers` property by giving your solver a name.
-1. If the `requirements.txt` file is missing some package you need for your solver, add it to the list under `solvers`.
+5. If the `requirements.txt` file is missing some package you need for your solver, add it to the list under `solvers`.
 Also edit the `setup.py` and add the dependency on `solvers` within the `extras_require` dictionary.
+6. Add a method to `hackathonbaobab2021.tests.tests.SportsScheduling` with your solver configuration.

 **Additional considerations**: